nalavo/Simply/README.md

-# Simply – The News, Made Simple
+# Simply – News, Made Simple

 Simply is a full-stack web application that fetches live news articles from NewsAPI.org, uses AI to analyze and simplify content, and displays articles in a clean, modern interface with intelligent categorization.